nickbash11/raat/README.md

 It pushes its own routes to and pulls them from other participants of the MESH network.
 Now it uses iproute2 via pipe to manage routing table.

+## Default routes

+raat can pick the best quality default route by using TQ from "batctl o"

 ## Get and compilation

 ```